Booker T. Washington High School (New Orleans, Louisiana): Post-Original Booker T. Washington closure

-After the school officially closed its doors in 2004, Booker T. Washington became a popular spot for vandals, thieves and squatters.
+The school officially closed its doors in 2005.
 After Hurricane Katrina, thieves removed architectural detailing and tens of thousands of dollars' worth of copper.
-With better maintenance and security from looters, preservationists contend that the historic school could have been restored for less than it would cost to replace it.
-Plans were made to save the building from being torn down, but due to its location and condition, a motion was passed to demolish the building while saving the schools old auditorium.
+With better maintenance and security from looters, preservationists contended, the historic school could have been restored for less than it would cost to replace it.
+Plans were made to save the building from being torn down, but due to its location and condition, a motion was passed to demolish the building while saving the school's old auditorium.

 After an extended demolition from 2011 to 2016, the old auditorium was incorporated into a new building for New Orleans College Prep offices, a charter school operator of multiple schools in New Orleans.
 The school building was listed on the National Register of Historic Places from July 17, 2002 until it was removed on June 12, 2017.

 KIPP Booker T. Washington High School (2016–2019)

 In 2016, KIPP New Orleans Schools, a charter school operator, opened KIPP Booker T. Washington High School in the Carter G. Woodson building at 2514 Third Street in New Orleans.
 In 2019, the school moved into a new building constructed on the same site of the original Booker T. Washington High School.